ITV is a tapeless broadcaster. The only acceptable delivery format is an AS-11 UK DPP file.

 The systems at transmission will look ahead six weeks into the schedule.
-If the programme is not in the six week look-ahead it will be deleted from TX, but it will reside in the ITV media asset management system for approximately 120 days so content can be recalled for any repeat transmissions within that window.
-After 120 days content will be purged.
+If the programme is not in the six week look-ahead window it will be deleted from TX, but it will reside on the ITV Archive storages indefinitely.

-Deluxe will supply tape copies of transmission material to the ITV Archive in Leeds.
-The tapes will remain in the ITV Archive for the period in which ITV hold rights for the content (for ITV Studios content, in perpetuity).
-Deluxe will retain a copy of all content on file while ITV hold the rights for the content.
+TVT will deliver the broadcast file to ITV.
+ITV will then deliver onwards to Red Bee Media for transmission.
+The broadcast file will remain in the ITV Archive for the period in which ITV hold rights for the content (for ITV Studios content, in perpetuity).
+TVT will retain a copy of all content on file for 6 months from the delivery date.

 If I need technical advice during the production process or prior to delivery who should I contact?

 The first point of contact is Bill Brown, Head of Media Standards, who is responsible for ensuring delivered content meets ITV's technical delivery standards.
 Contact email@example.com or telephone 020 715 66542 or 07917 577 700.

 What do TVT do and where are they based?